Truvada Lawyer • Get Help Filing a Truvada Lawsuit

 The human immunodeficiency virus (HIV) has been a public health crisis for nearly 40 years.
 From the early days labeling it the gay plague to the realization it was a blood-borne disease transmitted through the exchange of bodily fluids, HIV has been a politicized, serious disease that meant a death sentence for millions of people.
 The virus baffled doctors for about the first decade of its discovery.
 It took as many years before effective treatment was found that prolonged the life of those infected by the virus.
 Early medications often meant terrible side effects that made life difficult anyway.
 Truvada was one of the first medications introduced to the market that reduced an HIV patient’s viral load.
 But recently a Truvada lawsuit has taken center stage for serious bone and kidney damage that Gilead failed to warn patients of.
+A Truvada Lawyer can help you take legal action against Gilead.

 The Truvada lawsuit alleges that drugmaker Gilead Sciences Inc. deliberately delayed the development of a safer version of the crucial HIV medicine.
 This delay led to serious harms in high-risk populations that may have been taking the medication to prevent infections, prolong their lives or prevent the infection of others.
 These harms include kidney issues, low bone density and other health problems.